dagger/dagger/docs/current/cookbook.md

 ### Build image from Dockerfile using different build context

-The following code listing builds an image from a Dockerfile using a build context directory in a different location on the host filesystem.
+The following code listing builds an image from a Dockerfile using a build context directory in a different location than the current working directory.

 <Tabs groupId="language">
 <TabItem value="Go">